SaadManzur/GenMultiHypothesis/README.md

 For GPA, the original joint ordering appears to be flipped from the original one.

+# Datasets
+Datasets can be found [here]{https://drive.google.com/drive/folders/1AeHrozrHHPUuDdW4Shm6QX-K12K566c4?usp=sharing}.
+Even though, the datasets are here, you will need proper authorization to use in research.

 # Quantative Results

 | Train(&#8595;) Test(&#8594;)   |  H36M  |  GPA   |  3DPW  | 3DPW_AUG | SURREAL |